 Yes — in limited situations.
 Small claims court, simple uncontested divorces in some states, minor traffic tickets, and straightforward landlord disputes can sometimes be managed without an attorney.
 Many courts also have self-help resources for people representing themselves ("pro se" litigants).

 However, if the other party has legal representation, if significant money or your freedom is at stake, or if the legal issues are complex, going it alone carries real risk.
-The legal system is built around rules that professionals spend years learning.
 Knowing when to get professional help is itself a form of wisdom.

 Frequently Asked Questions